cfelton/myhdl_exercises/README.md

     >> git clone https://github.com/cfelton/myhdl_exercises
     >> cd myhdl_exercises
     >> ipython notebook

+or

+    >> jupyter notebook

-Next, to run the exercises the *myhdl* and ~~myhdl_tools~~ packages are required.
-If the above cell did not execute without error the packages need to be retrieved and the notebook kernel restarted.
+Next, to run the exercises the *myhdl* pacakge is required.
-Both packages can be installed via *pypi*:
+MyHDL can be installed via *pypi*:

     >> pip install myhdl